smartgeber Logo

 What is RPM?

-The RPM Package Manager, originally called the Red Hat Package Manager, is a powerful package management system used by several Linux distributions.
-It simplifies the process of installing, updating, and removing software packages on your system.
-RPM-based Linux distributions rely on this system to manage their software efficiently.
+RPM stands for Red Hat Package Manager, a powerful package management system used primarily by certain Linux distributions.
+It simplifies the process of installing, updating, and removing software packages, ensuring that your system remains up-to-date and secure.
+RPM packages are typically files with an .rpm extension, containing the software and metadata needed for installation.

 Last updated 3 mins ago